Hear Ye!

 My featured Merit Badge Awardee of the Week is … Katie Wright!!!

-Katie Wright (#5600) has received a certificate of achievement in Stitching & Crafting for earning a Beginner, Intermediate & Expert Level Crochet Merit Badge!
+Katie Wright (#5600) has received a certificate of achievement in Each Other for earning an Intermediate & Expert Level Blogging Merit Badge!

 1. Winnie Nielsen says: